davidkorea/AWS/Databases/1_RDS.md

   - The operating system of the DB instance is undergoing software patching
   - A manual failover of the DB instance was initiated using Reboot with failover
 - No failover for DB operations: long-running queries, deadlocks or database corruption errors.
-- Backups are created from the standby
+- Backups and snapshot are created from the standby, will not stop the master db
 - Multi AZ is only within a **single region**, **NOT cross region**.
 Region outages impact availability

 # 3. RDS Backups